dpshade/supernote-obsidian-plugin/README.md

 - Ensure Direct Connect is enabled on your Supernote
 - Verify the IP address is correct in plugin settings
 - Check that both devices are on the same network
-- Try refreshing the connection using the refresh button in the batch pane
+- Try refreshing the connection using the refresh button in the virtual folder

 ### File Processing Issues
 - Large files may take longer to process